JosXa/tgintegration/examples/README.md

 Remember that in a productive environment, you should probably use environment variables or another configuration source and pass them directly to the initializer of the Client.
-However, for the sake of simplicity in these example, the .ini approach works quite well to get up and running quickly.
+However, for the sake of simplicity in these example, the .ini approach works well to get up and running quickly.